Piece-rate list: What is a list

-For the calculation of wages piece-rate lists were universally employed as regards the payment of full weavers and mule-spinners; some piecers got a definite share of the total wage thus assigned to a pair of mules, while others are paid a fixed weekly amount.
-Many ring-spinners were mainly paid an hour-wage.
-Other operatives are almost universally so paid by list, with the exception of the hands in the blowing-room and on the carding-machines.
+For the calculation of wages piece-rate lists were universally employed as regards the payment of full weavers and mule-spinners; some piecers got a definite share of the total wage thus assigned to a pair of mules, while others were paid a fixed weekly amount.
+Many ring-spinners were mainly paid an hourly wage.
+Other operatives were almost universally so paid by list, with the exception of the hands in the blowing-room and on the carding-machines.

 Individually negotiating with the spinner or weaver how much should be paid for each job clearly was not feasible and a table listing the payment for each task was drawn up by each employer.
 As operatives then moved to the proprietor who paid the most, 'lists' were put together to agree a standard between mills and sheds in a neighbourhood.
 The list ensured uniformity of treatment and became an item that demanded vigorous discussion to ensure the differentials were maintained.

-Spinning and weaving lists were most complicated; discounts are made in them for most incidents beyond the operatives' control.
-They could not cover all circumstances, and much was left to the manner of their application and private arrangement.
+Spinning and weaving lists were most complicated; discounts were made in them for most incidents beyond the operatives' control.
+They could not cover all circumstances however, so much was left as to the manner of their application to private arrangement.

 The highest wages were earned by mule-spinners (who were all males); their assistants, known as piecers, were more poorly paid.
-Piecers, hoped ultimately to become "minders", i.e. mule-spinners in charge of mules.
+Piecers would hope to eventually become "minders", i.e. mule-spinners in charge of mules.
 The division of the total wage paid on a pair of mules between the minder and the piecers was largely the result of the policy of the spinners' trade union.
 Almost without exception in Lancashire one minder took charge of a pair of mules with two or three piecers assisting.
 The wage of fine spinners about 25 to 35 above that of a coarse weaver.

 Among the weavers there was no rule as to the number of assistants to full weavers (who are both male and female), or, after the 'More looms system' came in, as to the number of looms managed by a weaver, but the proportion of assistants was less than in spinning branches.